WasimAhmad/watsontcp-go/README.md

 - `Test.Parallel` – multiple clients sending concurrently
 - `Test.Reconnect` – reconnect logic for unreliable networks
 - `Test.SyncMessages` – synchronous request/response messaging
+- `Test.Deadlock` – demonstrates a send/receive deadlock when both sides wait
+  on each other

 Build an example with: